-Our family has visited Gardaland twice, both times in high season (June and July) and whilst the crowds have been big, the waiting time for rides wasn’t excessively long.
+Our family has visited Gardaland twice, both times in the high season (June and July), and whilst the crowds have been big, the waiting time for rides wasn’t excessively long.

 On our second visit to Gardaland, on a day when the temperature was hitting the mid to high 30s, we opted not to visit until late afternoon.

 The park remains open until 11pm in summer, so we still had plenty of time to enjoy the rides.